Anand Jon

-Anand Jon Alexander, better known as Anand Jon, is an Indian-born American celebrity fashion designer who was convicted of sex crimes.
+Anand Jon Alexander, professionally known as Anand Jon, is an Indian-born American fashion designer convicted of rape and other sex offenses.

-Jon appeared on America's Next Top Model and was listed in Newsweek's ”Who’s Next in 2007?”.
+Jon appeared on America's Next Top Model and was listed in Newsweek magazine's "Who's Next in 2007?".

 In November 2008, Jon was convicted at the Los Angeles Court on one count of rape and multiple counts of lesser sexual offenses.
 He was sentenced to 59 years to life.
 Jon was facing similar charges in New York and Texas, but before the trial began in 2013, the New York prosecutors accepted his guilty plea, and he was sentenced to time served.
-Jon went on to successfully resolve all his overlapping out of state cases in NY and TX on the very same charges in CA, and is currently appealing his conviction in Federal Court for his release in CA.
+Jon successfully resolved the overlapping out of state cases in NY and TX on the very same charges in CA, and is currently appealing his conviction in Federal Court for his release in CA.

-Jon claimed "conspiracy put him behind bars".

 Career

 Jon was born in Kerala, India.
 At 16, he won a scholarship to the Art Institute of Fort Lauderdale, Florida, and moved to United States.
 He moved to New York and joined Parsons The New School for Design making the transition from fine art to fashion.
 Upon graduating from Parsons, where the Associate Dean was Tim Gunn, Jon launched his debut collection "Amazone" in 1999.

-As Jon's brand gained popularity with his Kama Sutra Indo chic fusions, he was sponsored by Giorgio Armani.
-Jon also credits Gianni Versace for his start in the fashion world.
+Jon credits Gianni Versace for his start in the fashion world.

 Jon attracted celebrities, socialites and royalty as clients, some of whom debuted as models on his runway shows and projects, including Michelle Rodriguez, Amanda Hearst and Lydia Hearst, Paris Hilton and Nicky Hilton, and others.
 "If you were a wannabe, he was the perfect tailcoat to ride on", according to Catherine Saxton, a fashion publicist in New York.

 In 2006 Jon founded a denim design company Jeanisis Fashion Inc., and the same year he received capitalization from the Joseph Stevens & Co.
 Inc. investment firm.